mr-hassantariq/-Retail_Sales_Insights_Analysis/README.md

 # -Retail_Sales_Insights_Analysis
-Analysis of sales, customers, and products data for a fictional retail company.
+We will analyze sales, customer, and product data for a fictional retail company.
+We will use advanced SQL techniques to uncover insights such as sales trends, customer segmentation, product profitability, and inventory management efficiency